SupportClass/lfg-omega13/README.md

 # lfg-omega13
 This is a [NodeCG](http://github.com/nodecg/nodecg) bundle.

-This bundle adds a panel to the NodeCG dashboard that enables a user to send an urgent notification to the system administrator via Pushover.
+This bundle adds a button to the top of NodeCG dashboard that enables a user to send an urgent notification to the system administrator via Pushover.
 By default, this notification will appear immediately on the sysadmin's phone, playing a sound and triggering a vibration every 30 seconds until it is acknowledged.